 Image courtesy of 2 Bulls on the Hill Productions

 The plan is to screen the completed documentary at Cannes in May 2020 and to enter the film in several additional festivals between now and then.
-We are seeking donations to support the production and have created a GoFundMe page to collect these funds.
+We are seeking donations to support the production and now working with The Gotham page to collect these funds.

 Miller is currently in NYC, visiting galleries and museums that hold Beauford's work and searching for archival footage and photos to supplement the materials he already recorded in Paris.
 Our goal is to complete the film by October 2019 so it can be shown during the end-of-year holiday season and gather momentum to support the art exhibition, scholarly colloquium, and opera that are scheduled to honor Beauford in his hometown of Knoxville, Tennessee in January - February 2020.